BBarisKilic/Animated-SVG/README.md

 # Animated SVG | Flutter Package

 [Flutter](https://flutter.dev/) package for displaying and animating Scalable Vector Graphics 1.1 files.
-The package has been written solely in [Dart Language](https://dart.dev/).
+The package has been written solely in [Dart](https://dart.dev/) language.

 &nbsp;